GeoNode/geonode/docs/usage/managing_layers/layer_info.rst

     *Layer Information*

-As shown in the picture above, the *Layer Page* is divided in three main sections:
+As shown in the picture above, the *Layer Page* is divided into three main sections:

 1. the *Layer Preview* section, under the title
 2. the *Tabs* section, under the layer preview